sito8943/some-javascript-utils/README.md

 ## Browser

-_function to get user language_
+# getUserLanguage

-Hot to use it?
+Hot to import it?

 ```
 import { Browser } from "some-javascript-utils";